Studio Ghibli: Style and themes

 Studio Ghibli films are mostly hand-drawn using rich watercolor and acrylic paints.
 The films use traditional methods of making animation where every frame is drawn and colored by hand.
 Computer animation techniques are used sparingly.
 All the Studio Ghibli films use bright colors, and have a "whimsical and joyful aesthetic".
 Studio Ghibli's art style tends to be more of a cozy European style that put a lot of undertones on the background and nature in the scene.
-A notable exception is The Tale of the Princess Kaguya, directed by Takahata, which departs from Ghibli's typical style by employing a soft watercolor palette and storybook-like aesthetic reminiscent of Japanese folk art.
-This approach aimed to reflect the emotions and inner struggles of the characters and highlight the hand-drawn animation.
+Notable exceptions are the final two films of Isao Takahata, My Neighbors the Yamadas and The Tale of the Princess Kaguya, which "stand out visually from the rest of the Ghibli canon" through intentional visual imperfections such as stray pencil lines.
+Both films also integrate premodern Japanese visual art forms through soft watercolor palettes and storybook-like aesthetic reminiscent of Japanese folk art.
+For Kaguya, this approach aimed to reflect the emotions and inner struggles of the characters and highlight the hand-drawn animation.

 The films often focus on the lives of youth, especially school children.
 Common themes include the risks posed by progress to tradition, environmentalism and the natural world, independent female protagonists, the cost of war, and youth.